taogen-docs/dev-spec/document-templates/TEMPLATE-D2-software-design-document-STD.md

 ## 3. Architecture Design

 > - Modules Structure Diagrams or Mindmap
-> - Architecture Diagrams (for techniques and business)
+> - Architecture Diagrams (for techniques and business) Client, Web Server, Web Application, Subsystems, Database

+> Software architecture is, simply, the organization of a system.
+This organization includes all components, how they interact with each other, the environment in which they operate, and the principles used to design the software.

 ### Business Architecture